OpenGaet/CS362-F2019/projects/ingrassg/quiz/README.md

-# To compile and run test enter:
+# To compile and run testme, enter:
 make testme
 make run